 However, you won’t have the ability to moderate your group – you can just add members and change the profile picture.

 In addition to this, Signal also supports biometric security for its app.

 Installing Signal on Ubuntu/Linux

 Unfortunately, you don’t get a .deb or .AppImage to install it on your Linux distro.
-So, you will need to utilize the terminal as per the official installation instructions.
+But you can still install Signal on Ubuntu using their repository.